How to Have a Successful Videoconference

 Flexibility in Scheduling

-- Unless the schedule is presented early enough in advance, it is difficult to schedule recurring conferences that occur on the same day and time every week/month, etc. Be flexible when scheduling.
+- It is difficult to schedule recurring conferences that occur on the same day and time every week/month, etc. Be flexible when scheduling.

-- No site has a standing order that says they will always be included in a videoconference.
-Nor is there a standing order regarding which endpoint the site will conference from, especially if the site has multiple videoconference units.
+- No group has a standing order for a videoconference and no site has a standing order that says they will always be included in a videoconference.
+Nor is there a standing order regarding which endpoint the site will conference from if the site has multiple videoconference units.
 To minimize any confusion, the county must sign up with the event coordinator each and every time, as well as designate the endpoint from which they wish to conference each and every time.
+Additionally, the event coordinator must fill out and turn in a confirmation form each time.

 - If having interactivity between participants is your goal, then you will want to limit your conference size and sign up fewer sites.
 If you have too many sites, the interactivity will be diminished.
 If you wish to have a round-table type discussion between participants, then a smaller group is imperative.